Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####5.
 Solution design
 With the LeNet project as a starting ground, I went straight for the architecture, and training on different NN designs.
 Pretty much trial and error, much fun and rewarding.
 Wanted to try inception and looked at schematics of AlexNet and GoogleNet for inspiration.
 After a while I had a working network, but very slow to train and the resulting accuracy was not more than 97% while training.
 Then I read a couple of articles on Convnets.

-The ideas for my final solution comes from [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/pdf/1512.00567.pdf)
+The ideas for my final solution comes from [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) and [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/pdf/1512.00567.pdf).
 These made me ditch inception, go for double ConvLayer(3x3) instead of single ConvLayer(5x5), and use multi-scaling.
 I also decided for grayscaling.
 The increasing the number of filters was also part of the design.
 It goes from 16, 16, 32 to 64 in convnets, before flattened and fully connected layers take over.

-If iterated(trial and error) to find learning rate and epochs.
+I iterated(trial and error) to find learning rate and epochs.
 I would like to implement a decreasing learning rate and a automated epoch stop, but time is running out.

 I am satisfied with the architecture for now.
 I think improvements is best found working with the data sets.